 - to undertake initial screening for those individuals who find themselves in need of emergency accommodation

-In the areas of Bracknell, Wokingham and Reading the emergency duty service (EDS) will provide an intermediate care service including arranging temporary homecare / domiciliary care to avoid placement in nursing homes or residential care.
-We also respond to people with enquires about their homecare.
+In the areas of Bracknell, Wokingham and Reading the EDS will provide an intermediate care service including arranging temporary homecare or domiciliary care to avoid placement in nursing homes or residential care.
+We also respond to people with enquiries about their homecare.

 EDS will divert all other homecare enquiries to avoid placement in nursing homes or residential care for the areas of Slough, West Berkshire or Windsor and Maidenhead to the following:

 - Slough Borough Council - out of hours homecare or intermediate care - 01753 475111

 - Windsor and Maidenhead Council - 01628 621981

 EDS is operational to the general public for out of hours crisis or emergencies only from 5pm to 9am, Monday to Friday and from 5pm Friday to 9am Monday.
 This includes Bank Holidays.

 Carrying out an initial screening of the concerns and facilitating a care plan in collaboration with other agencies to ensure the safety of vulnerable children and adults in the community, pending follow up by the daytime services.

 This can be done through detailed telephone discussions or assessment, offering advice and support.

 In some instances, EDS practitioners and other agencies will visit vulnerable children and adults either at home, or other places of safety, for example hospitals and police stations as part of the assessment and risk management process.

 EDS is staffed by skilled Screening Officers, senior approved mental health professionals, senior childcare, social workers and Adult Safeguarding/Hospital Discharge Officers.